hammadmobin/W2-Encode-Bootcamp-Project/README.md

 # Scripts

 ## Deploy Token
+In this step, we deployed the token of our smart contract.

 ![deployToken](img/deployToken.png)

 ## Deploy Ballot Contract
+Next we deploy the Ballot Contract address for voting.

 ![deploy](img/deploy.png)

 ## Mint Token
+Here, we mint some token to the addresses.

 ![mint](img/mint.png)

 ## Cast a vote to a ballot
+In this step, we casting a vote to a proposals.

 ![castVote](img/castVote.png)

 ## Delegate my vote passing  user address as input
+Here, voter can delegate vote.

 ![delegate](img/delegate.png)

 ## Query voting result
+Here, we just make query that give us proposals vote count and name.

 ![queryProposals](img/queryProposals.png)

 ## Query Proposals
+Its shows us the winning proposal, who got most vote.

 ![Query](img/Query.png)